ansys/pymapdl/doc/source/user_guide/krylov.rst

 Requirements
 ============

-To use the Krylov method in PyMAPDL, Ansys MAPDL version 2022 R2 or later must be used.
+To use the Krylov method in PyMAPDL, Mechanical APDL version 2022 R2 or later must be used.

 .. warning:: This feature does not support Distributed Ansys.
-    However, you can still run MAPDL Math commands without specifying the ``-smp`` flag when launching MAPDL.
+    However, you can still run Mechanical APDL Math commands without specifying the ``-smp`` flag when launching Mechanical APDL.

 Reference
 =========
 For more information on the Krylov method, see `Frequency-Sweep Harmonic Analysis via the Krylov Method
 <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/corp/v222/en/ans_str/str_Krysweep.html>`_
-in the **Structural Analysis** guide for Mechanical APDL.
+in the **Structural Analysis** guide for Mechanical APDL and these resources:

 ..
 [1] Puri, S. R. (2009).
 Krylov Subspace Based Direct Projection Techniques for Low Frequency, Fully Coupled, Structural Acoustic Analysis and Optimization.
 PhD Thesis.
 Oxford Brookes University,